Twigman/fshare/README.md

 - Each API key gets a dedicated "home" folder
 - Uploaded files are stored under `/upload/<user-uuid>/filename`
 - File preview with syntax highlighting (for code/text files)
-- Optional auto-deletion after a configurable number of hours
+- Optional auto-deletion after a configurable number of hours (not yet implemented)

----

-## Behavior

-- Each API key maps to one user-specific home directory.
-- Only file uploads are currently supported – folders are not yet handled.

 ---